How to Bind a Quilt

-Some people insist on sewing their binding by hand, others prefer sewing by machine.
-If you'd like to hand sew your binding, attach the strips to the front first and blind stitch the edge on the back.
+Some people insist on sewing their binding by hand, while others prefer sewing by machine.
+If you'd like to hand-sew your binding, attach the strips to the front first and blind stitch the edge on the back.

 Topstitch Your Binding